rrazd/Palindrome-Finder/README.markdown

 ###How it all started###
+I cam across this problem: find the largest palindrome made from the product of two n-digit numbers.
 Out of curiosity I decided to compare 2 different approaches to the implementations of the solution.

-A much simpler less modularized version of the java solution to the problem which utilized built in functions was compared to a class structured c++ program which used no built in functions except the power function from the math library.
+A simple java solution to the problem which utilized built in java functions was compared to a loosely object oriented c++ program which used no built in functions except the power function from the math library.

 Both programs use the very similar brute force type algorithm to find the solution.